-The Seattle Kraken has Ron Francis signed and prepared to lead their franchise as its first-ever general manager.
-The Hockey League Hall of Famer was an NHL legend before transitioning from player to a front office executive.
+The Seattle Kraken have Ron Francis signed and prepared to lead their franchise as its first-ever general manager.
+The Hockey League Hall of Famer was an NHL legend before transitioning from player to front office executive.

 Francis, the fifth all-time points leader in the NHL with 1,798 in 1,731 games played, became the director of hockey operations for the Carolina Hurricanes, his former club, in June of 2011.
 He would later assume the role of General Manager in 2014.

 Francis operated as Carolina’s GM from April 28, 2014, to March 7, 2018.
 He was ultimately relieved of his duties after a tumultuous four seasons.
 In his duration, Francis’s moves managed to assist in setting up the team for its current success, but also managed to stifle the franchise.

 As fans look to the future at what the Seattle Kraken could look like under Francis, here are the five best and worst moves by Francis while he was with the Hurricanes.

 An expiring deal, Eric Staal was looking to play elsewhere and wasn’t contributing to the scoresheet like he once had been.
 Instead, of dragging out the process and begging Staal to reconsider, Francis capitalized on Staal’s diminished value and brought in assets for the future.